Procter & Gamble (PG). Below are some highlights from the above linked analysis:

-PG earned a Star in this section for its NPV MMA Diff. of the $1,798.
+PG earned a Star in this section for its NPV MMA Diff. of the $895.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as PG has.
 If PG grows its dividend at 7.0% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
 PG earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.

-Conclusion: PG did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks PG as a 3-Star Hold stock.
+Conclusion: PG earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks PG as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.8%.
-This dividend growth rate is significantly lower than the 8.5% used in this analysis, thus providing a margin of safety.
-PG has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.2%.
+This dividend growth rate is lower than the 7.0% used in this analysis, thus providing a margin of safety.
+PG has a risk rating of 1.25 which classifies it as a Medium risk stock.

 PG's strengths include its broad product portfolio and vast distribution network.
 Its free cash flow payout at 73% (up from 69% in the December 2013 review) is well above the 60% maximum that I prefer.
 This is offset with a relatively low debt to total capital of 34%.
-As my allocation allows, I will continue to give strong consideration to PG when it is trading below or near my calculated fair value of $56.95.
+As my allocation allows, I will continue to moderately add to my PG position when it is trading below or near my calculated fair value of $83.75.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long PG (4.9% of my Dividend Growth Portfolio)and held positions in CL, KMB, CLX.
+Full Disclosure: At the time of this writing, I was long PG (3.8% of my Dividend Growth Portfolio) and long KMB.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis